Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Distributional Privacy}

 Distributional privacy extends differential privacy to a setting in which the data sets themselves do not need to be protected, but instead the parameters governing the generation of data.
-In a smart metering scenario, these parameters can be user habits, behavioral patterns, or sets of appliances in a home~\citep{jelasity_distributional_2014}.
+In a smart metering scenario, for example, these parameters can be user habits, behavioral patterns, or sets of appliances in a home~\cite{jelasity_distributional_2014}.
 Distributional privacy assumes a distributed setting in which smart meters apply noise to their local data, limiting the energy provider to querying this distributed database.
 Formally, distributional privacy uses two parameter sets $\theta_1$ and $\theta_2$ which govern the creation of two data sets and differ in at most one element.
-A randomized function $\mathcal{K}$ is distributionally $\epsilon$-differentially private if the series of query responses $\mathcal{K}_j$ for the two parameter sets differs by at most $exp(\epsilon)$.
+The privacy mechanism $\mathcal{K}$ is distributionally $\epsilon$-differentially private if the probability that query response $\mathcal{K}_j$ is generated is roughly the same, regardless of whether the underlying parameter set is $\theta_1$ or $\theta_2$.